 1 dried Pasilla or Ancho or Guajillo pepper, ground and 1 dried Chile Negro pepper, ground

-1 cup jalapeno peppered jack cheese, shredded
+1 cup jack cheese, shredded

 1/4 cup olive oil

-1 teaspoon hot smoked paprika
+1 teaspoon smoked Spanish paprika

-2 casseroles with lids, ceramic or glass
+2 large casseroles with lids, ceramic or glass

 Cooking

 In the same pan, fry all the sausage meats, chopping the meats into bits, until just cooked.
+Now add the chipotle peppers in mole sauce, including all the tasty thick dark sauce in the can.

-Add the black beans, rice vinegar, cumin, salsa, dried peppers and chipotle peppers in mole sauce, cilantro and lime juice.
+Add the black beans, vinegar, cumin, coriander, salsa, dried peppers, cilantro and lime juice.
 Simmer until married, about 10 minutes.
 Now add back the meats and stir to combine.

 In both of the casserole dishes, place the brown rice in the first layer on the bottom.
 Using a ladle, now add a thick layer of the meat, bean and vegetable mixture.
 Now add a third layer of the ricotta cheese.
 Repeat this layering until both casseroles are full, with a ricotta layer on top.